install.packages("pak")

 Usage

-A more detailed vignette for common usage can be found here: Reading and Cleaning Data with {mnirs}
+A more detailed vignette for common usage can be found on the package website: Reading and Cleaning Data with {mnirs}

 read_mnirs() Read data from file